ddepatie/AEB2014App/README.md

 - Attribution is no longer required as of Font Awesome 3.0, but much appreciated:
   - `Font Awesome by Dave Gandy - http://fontawesome.io`
 - Full details: http://fontawesome.io/license

+### AngularJS Dropdown Multiselect
+- Used for dropdown multi-select in the doc and tag creation modules.
+[Here is the github of the dependecy](https://github.com/dotansimha/angularjs-dropdown-multiselect)